 I used blog at yogabeans.com under the name Elastigirl, but then I stopped.
 In 2016 I moved all the archived posts over here and let the domain expire.

 If you'd like to send me an e-mail, that would be great!
-That's emk at emkennedy dot net.
+That's edenmkennedy at gmail dot com.
 I normally respond pretty quickly.
 If I don't it may be because (a) you have overwhelmed me with your kindness/anger and I don't know how to respond, or (b) you've asked me to help you market something that makes no sense to me whatsoever.

 My Adam and Eve logo was designed by Michele Howley Boudreaux.